Dominion voting machine firm sues Giuliani for more than $1.3 billion

 Clare said during a news conference Monday that Giuliani had instead made false statements in public and in the media, where “he knew they would do maximum damage to Dominion.”

 Dominion’s lawsuit against Giuliani comes in the wake of a similar complaint it filed in the same court earlier this month against Powell, also seeking more than $1.3 billion.
-Powell’s lawyer has said that the lawsuit is an attempt to censor free speech.
+Powell’s lawyer has said the lawsuit is an attempt to censor free speech.

 Poulos said he was taking legal action to win vindication for himself and his company through a full and public airing of facts related to the 2020 election.
 “Not only have these lies damaged the good name of Dominion Voting, they have also undermined trust in American democratic institutions, drowning out the remarkable work of election officials and workers who ensured a transparent and secure election,” he said.